NTNU-SmallSat-Lab/SatNav/README.md

 **Default = end_time-start_time/24**, i.e. one capture per day.

-* The tolerance (in days) for minimum time distance of search.
+* The search interval (in days) for minimum time distance of search.

 **Default = 1/24/60**, i.e. 1 minute.